 The Amerikahaus Literary Circle is a free English book club open to the public.
-Meetings (usually) take place in the Amerikahaus in Munich on the first Wednesday of each month from October through July.
+Meetings (usually) take place in the Amerikahaus in Munich on the first Wednesday of each month.

 The titles are nominated and voted upon by the members twice a year.